FormidableLabs/aws-lambda-serverless-reference/README.md

 ## Overview

 Although this app is super simple, we have somewhat complex development workflows, cloud infrastructure, and deployment/operations workflows.
-The point of this project is to not lose focus on "the app" and get all the _other_ things in place to support taking any server application to production on AWS Lambda using the serverless framework.
+The point of this project is to not lose focus on "the app" and get all the _other_ things in place to support taking any server application to production on AWS Lambda using the Serverless framework.

 ### Stack